 Did we mention student homepages?
 Registered students can request to have a homepage defined for them.
 The basic homepage is, well, basic.
 But students are free to reconstruct these pages to share a little about who they are and their place in the college community.
 These also allow students ample resources to present in a web-based facility any coursework that might be required of them.
 Faculty can also have their own homepages that you might want to check out.

 Robinson Communication Center houses the majority of main campus computer labs.
 More than 70 Windows 7 and Mac OS X computers are arranged in three classroom facilities that double as hands-on instructional facilities for classes and workshops , as well as walk-in computer facilities for members of the college community.
 More than 150 applications are available in the college computer labs, including those from Microsoft, Adobe, and SPSS.

 Watson Library houses more facilities for computer usage on the main campus with eighteen additional computers available and the added benefit of having professional library staff close at hand for assistance.
 You can also find computers in Pyle Center.

 The Blue Ash campus contains a computer classroom permitting registered students to use the majority of software available at the main campus facilities.
 Registered students at the Blue Ash campus may use the facilities freely during hours of operation when classes are not scheduled.

-Virtually all classrooms at Wilmington College are wired for access to the college network.
+Virtually all classrooms at Wilmington College support wired and wireless connectivity to the college network.
 Once on the network, resources provided by Information Technology or the Internet may be accessed in the same manner as from offices or computer labs.

 Science laboratories in Physics, Chemistry, and Biology have nearly 20 computer systems designed to interface with experimental platforms or provide access to college computer resources via the network.